Soul-Master/ChromePortableDownloader/README.md

 ### Can I create portable Chrome from regular installer?
 Yes.
 However, there is no straightforward way to extract Chrome folder from regular installer.
 You need to install it before copy Chrome folder.

-[^1]: With official Chrome launcher, you can open only one version of Chrome at the same time (including other portable Chrome application).
-It means you need to close all Chrome instances before open Chrome portable application.<br/><br/>
-If this limitation doesn't work for you, please use custom launcher instead.
-But it also come with their our risk because you need to open application from unknown developer or sign by small company.